 Get to know the power behind the work!
-Meet our group of council members who make our local efforts happen.
+Meet our group of council members who made our local efforts happen.

 Cohado is an innovative and flexible platform to support collaboration, sustainability and inclusive team- and community-development.
 Cohado, Inc. additionally facilitates the development of diverse startup communities nationally and locally in Baltimore.
 In collaboration with the Kauffman Foundation’s ESHIP Communities and Forward Cities, Cohado, Inc. is stewarding the ESHIP Baltimore initiative to support the stabilization, ideation, seeding and growth of Black business in Baltimore.
 This initiative engages entrepreneurs and community leaders in a collective impact effort to cultivate the creativity, innovation, and leadership of Black Baltimore as a model for thriving equitable entrepreneurial ecosystems of the future.

-This Kauffman Foundation initiative is led by a collaborative council of individuals who represent different stakeholders from across the community.
-Forward Cities is managing the implementation of this effort as a grantee of the Kauffman Foundation.
+This Kauffman Foundation initiative was led by a collaborative council of individuals who represent different stakeholders from across the community.
+Forward Cities managed the implementation of this effort as a grantee of the Kauffman Foundation.